BIOLOGY FOR LIFE

 • Performing a T-test in Google Sheets (video)

-What does my P value mean?
-Excel gives the chance that the differences between the two samples are due to random chance alone.
-If Excel calculates a P value of 0.22, it means that there is a 22% likelihood that the difference in the means of your two data sets is due to random chance.
-Normally will say that a P value of .05 or less is significant in which case we reject the null hypothesis (accept the alternative hypothesis).
-If the P value is greater than 0.05, we accept the null hypothesis and conclude that there is no significant difference between the two groups.
+The t-test calculator will provide a p-value result.
+The p-value indicates the probability that the differences between the two samples are due to random chance alone.
+If the P-value is 0.22, it means that there is a 22% likelihood that the difference in the means of your two data sets is due to random chance.
+It is standard in biological sciences that a P value of .05 or less is considered significant in which case the null hypothesis is rejected (accept the alternative hypothesis).
+If the P value is greater than 0.05, then accept the null hypothesis and conclude that there is no significant difference between the two groups.

 I give many of my IB Biology resources away, for the benefit of students and teachers around the world.